 Oats are naturally gluten free, however, be sure to source certified gluten free oats to ensure there is no cross contamination which can happen during the processing period before they arrive on store shelves.
 Also, be sure to double check all your ingredients to ensure they are certified gluten free if there is a gluten sensitivity, intolerance or allergy.

-If you enjoy this recipe, be sure to check out some of my other recipes featuring one of my favourite fruits to bake with:
+If you enjoy this recipe, be sure to check out some of my other recipes featuring my favourite fruit to bake with:

 Vegan French Apple Tart [Tarte Normade]